 The trouble begins when the emphasis becomes more about the label than the experience.
 We don’t want to squelch a child’s passion by discouraging them from reading books that are outside of their level.
-There’s nothing wrong with occasionally picking up an old favorite that is too easy or a book that’s way too hard because the child is interested and wants to explore.
+There’s nothing wrong with occasionally picking up an old favorite that is too easy or a book that’s way too difficult because the child is interested and wants to explore.

 These researchers explain how important it is to let kids explore their interests, not just their levels.
 Additionally, when too much focus is placed on levels, kids can feel pressure to perform.
-When that happens, it’s easy to view reading simply as a means to an end.
+When that occurs, it’s easy to view reading simply as a means to an end.
 And if they develop the attitude that the only purpose for reading is to accomplish a task (increasing their reading level), we’re not helping them become lifelong readers.

 After all, the rewards of reading go much further than levels.

-Reading provides a bounty of intangible rewards.
-And a big part of this success can tie back to the classroom.
+Reading provides a bounty of intangible rewards, and a big part of this success can tie back to the classroom.
 When a child loves to read, they love to learn.
 And in most teacher’s opinions, that’s 90 percent of the battle.

 And reading levels are only one piece of the puzzle.